 The DSL is a member of the senior leadership team.
-Our DSL is Sarah Nichols.
+Our DSL is Jane Norton, Headteacher.
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+When the DSL is absent, our DDSLs Emma McMahon, Deputy Headteacher and Jonathan Patterson, assistant Headteacher will act as cover, their contact details are on the first page of this policy.